Alitalia: Alitalia - Linee Aeree Italiane

 Alitalia - Linee Aeree Italiane S.p.A. was established on 16 September 1946 as Aerolinee Italiane Internazionali (Italian International Airlines).
 It was formed as a result of an Anglo-Italian agreement and was funded by the Italian government and British European Airways (BEA) in a 60/40 share arrangement with a capital of 900 million lire (£1,000,000).
 Its popular name, Alitalia, is an Italian portmanteau of the words ali (wings) and Italia (Italy).
 It started operations on 5 May 1947, in which year it carried over 10,000 passengers.
 The inaugural flight was with a Fiat G.12 Alcione, piloted by Virginio Reinero from Turin to Catania and Rome.

 The first intercontinental flight left a year later, flying between Milan and cities in South America.
 The Savoia-Marchetti SM.95 four engined airliner was used on European routes up to 1949.
 On 31 October 1957, Alitalia merged with Linee Aeree Italiane and took on the name of Alitalia – Linee Aeree Italiane.
 By the time of its liquidation, Alitalia was owned by the Italian Ministry of the Treasury (49%), other shareholders, including employees (49%) and Air France-KLM (2%, later: 25%).
+The airline's first charter flight was operated on November 1, 1958, from Turin to Nice.